Crown of the Kingdom of Poland: External influences

-The concept of corona regni first emerged in early 12th-century England.
-By the 13th century, when it had fully developed, the term corona regni Angliae signified the inalienable and enduring royal dignity, authority, and rights, primarily encompassing the king’s judicial power and the state as a whole, including territories that had been lost.
+The concept of corona regni first emerged in the early 12th century England.
+By the 13th century, when it had fully developed, the term corona regni Angliae signified the inalienable and enduring royal dignity, authority, and rights, primarily encompassing the king's judicial power and the state as a whole, including territories that had been lost.
 Similar developments occurred in other European regions, each shaped by local conditions.
 In France, the term appeared slightly later and initially referred mainly to the royal domain but also extended to the lands held by royal vassals.
 In Aragon, the Crown denoted a collection of kingdoms and territories united chiefly by their shared ruler, the King of Aragon.

 For Poland, the significant development was the emergence of the concept of corona regni in Hungary in the late 12th century.
 Initially, it represented the kingdom as a territorial entity linked to the Árpád dynasty, heirs to St. Stephen's crown.
-The shift came with the twilight of the Anjou dynasty, as the diet legitimized the succession through the female line.
-During the rule of Sigismund of Luxembourg the Holy Crown was finally distinguished from the King, and the Hungarian estates emphasized the ruler’s obligations to the Crown.
+The shift came with the twilight of the Anjou dynasty, as the diet legitimised the succession through the female line.
+During the rule of Sigismund of Luxembourg, the Holy Crown was finally distinguished from the King, and the Hungarian estates emphasised the ruler’s obligations to the Crown.
 By the 15th century, the Crown gained legal personality, standing above both King and Estates, becoming the true sovereign.

 In Bohemia, the concept of the corona regni emerged primarily in connection with the territorial expansion and consolidation of the state.
 The Luxemburg dynasty's unsuccessful pursuit of the Polish throne underscored the necessity of uniting the Silesian principalities with the Bohemian crown.
 In 1348, Charles IV formalized the feudal structure of the state and introduced the notion of the corona regni Bohemiae, incorporating the Silesian and Upper Lusatian territories bounding them to the perpetual Crown.